Posted on April 16, 2018 by Jenn Zatopek

-What does that look like in the midst of chronic health conditions that make it difficult to think straight sometimes?
-For me, it looks like talking back to the messages within the feelings but putting them in their place.
-I no longer need that old storyline.
-In fact, I need to focus on what I do have and what I can do to take good care of myself.
-It means positive self-talk, actively saying out loud what the truth really is instead of listening to the old storyline of gloom, doom, and despair.
-Paradoxically, it also means that when someone asks how I am doing, rather than putting on a cheerful face and pretending that all is well I say the truth like “I’m doing okay.
-I’m in some pain today.
+What does that look like in the midst of chronic health conditions that make it difficult to think clearly?
+For me, it looks like acknowledging my grief of losing my ability to lift weights while recognizing what I can do to change my life now like taking good care of my body.
+I can practice positive self-talk, actively saying out loud what the truth really is instead of feeding the old storyline of hopelessness.
+Paradoxically, I can tell people the truth when they ask how I’m doing.
+Rather than putting on a cheerful face and pretending I’m fine, I can say genuinely “I’m in some pain today.
 How about you?”

-I think we do a grave disservice to our humanity when we constantly try to put a positive spin on many things in our lives and then, consequently, the lives of all of those around us.
-Cognitive reframing, while an important tool in counseling, can cut off an honest exchange a person shares in order to process his or her feelings.
-It is an example of cognitive rigidity, really, because it does not allow the presence of grief, of sadness and loss, of unrelenting sorrow that happens in our lives.
-These are perfectly normal responses when bad things happen to us.
-Can you imagine sharing something heartbreaking with someone only to hear that person respond with “Well, you should be grateful you have been beaten by your husband/have cancer/lost a child/have chronic pain/etc., because it makes you are stronger?”
+We do a great disservice to our humanity when we put a positive spin on many things in our lives and then, consequently, the lives of all of those around us.
+Cognitive reframing, while an important tool in counseling, can cut off an honest exchange a person shares to process his or her feelings.
+When we reframe our experiences without thinking, we do not allow the presence of grief, of sadness and loss, to rise and pass away.
+These feelings are normal responses when bad things happen to us, and they deserve to be noticed.
+Can you imagine sharing something heartbreaking with a friend only to hear that person respond with “Well, you should be grateful you have been beaten by your husband or have cancer or chronic pain because it makes you are stronger?”

 Well, thank you for sharing, but I’m not buying your fix today.